 If you'd like to go into the castle (museum), you'll need to pay about $9.
-Unless, you have your ISIC card, and then you only pay half of that.
+Unless, you have your student ID card, and then you only pay half of that.
 Get more information on their website.
 You may have to pay a little extra to take pictures as well.

 The inside is decorated in the medieval style (including a few wax figures) and brings that time period to life!
 The round tour of the castle is especially iconic and houses an incredible art gallery!